 Tip #2: Be product-focused!

 Ultimately, advertisement is all about increasing sales.
 You should spend more time focusing on the product rather than the problem.

 Carlsberg does not want you to focus on the beer bottles ending up in nature — they want to sell beer.
 Lacoste did not want to save all the animals in the world — they want to create a hype around a beautiful advertisement campaign that can make them sell more t-shirts.

 If it helps the world to become a better place, that should be a nice bonus.

 I have worked with digital marketing for more than 12 years.
 During that time, I have been involved in several product launches of green products.
 That is why I know a thing or two about this topic.
-If you have any questions in regards to mapping out a “green marketing campaign”, please leave a comment below. 🙂
+If you have any questions regarding mapping out a green marketing campaign, please leave a comment below. 🙂

 Pictures and copyright

 Disclaimer: I DO NOT own any of the pictures posted in the article.
-If you represent any of the companies owning these pictures, please get in touch with me and I will remove them asap.
+If you represent any of the companies owning these pictures, please get in touch with me and I will remove them as swiftly as I can.
 This is meant as an article that highlights the best green marketing campaigns out there, so I really hope you see the value in being represented.